How to Calculate Closing Costs in NYC: A Guide For Buyers

 However, in a slower market, it may be possible to negotiate for the transfer taxes.

-NYC and NYS Property Transfer taxes as of Fiscal Year 2020
+NYC and NYS Property Transfer Taxes

 |Property Sale Price||NY State Transfer Tax||NYC Transfer Tax||Total Transfer Tax|